 The MTHFR gene 101

-Because every human alive has MTHFR genes, and because of the widespread prevalence of the much Googled variants, you needn’t worry about MTHFR “symptoms.”
+- Because every human alive has MTHFR genes, and because of the widespread prevalence of the many Googled variants, you needn’t worry about MTHFR “symptoms.”

 Common MTHFR gene variants

 Two main MTHFR gene variants are currently being studied:

 These variants are surprisingly common.
 It has been estimated that in America, about 25% of Hispanics and 10-15% of Caucasians carry two copies of C677T variant.
 When someone carries to copies of an MTHFR variant, or any other genetic variant for that matter, they are said to have a homozygous “mutation.”
 By contrast, those who carry only one copy of a variant are said to have a heterozygous “mutation.”